staples-sparx/StaplesLabs.github.io/who-we-are.md

 With great power comes great responsibility.
 We provide the freedom to experiment, innovate and excel.
-But, at the same time, it must come with a lot of operational rigor and discipline for things to be sustainable and avoid harmful outcomes.
-Especially when you are experimenting in production, will real dollars!
+But, at the same time, it must come with a lot of operational rigor and discipline for things to be sustainable and to avoid harmful outcomes.
+Especially when you are experimenting in production, with real dollars!

 - So the fabric of our team is the capacity to, at the same time:
   - _thrive_ on freedom